 Living a healthy, fulfilling, and productive life requires certain key ingredients.
 Most importantly, and the basic necessity to stay alive, is food and water!
 However, there are times when food becomes an enemy, an obstacle to healthy living.
 Rather than providing nourishment, food and eating may begin to take on unhealthy and damaging functions.
 If you are reading this then you, or someone you love—your child, your sibling, your friend—may be experiencing problems with disordered eating.

 Many teens also suffer from co-occurring substance use disorders (often as high as 50%), mood disorders, anxiety disorders, self- harming behaviors, and/or personality disorders.
-Our individualized treatment approach is designed to offer support and insight to your families within this co-occurrence of disorders.
-Our treatment approach draws from several modalities as appropriate to our clients’ treatment needs including: cognitive behavioral, psychodynamic, trauma based, spiritual, existential, experiential, and 12-step facilitation.
+An individualized treatment approach can be designed to offer support and insight to your families within this co-occurrence of disorders.
+Such treatment approach draws from several modalities as appropriate to our clients’ treatment needs including: cognitive behavioral, psychodynamic, trauma based, spiritual, existential, experiential, and 12-step facilitation.

 The basic goal of eating disorder therapy is to help clients learn to understand the function their eating disorder serves for them; to help them understand the relationship between mood and food; to learn healthy ways to cope with stress; and to improve relationships with self, family, and friends.

-The Insight Eating Disorder Track is for kids, ages 14 to 19, who are experiencing symptoms of eating disorders.
-These symptoms include: dysfunctional eating behaviors, disordered eating patterns, experimentation with disordered eating or purging, and/or repeated episodes of bingeing, restricting, and purging (vomiting, laxatives, and/or over-exercising).
+Symptoms of eating disorders may include: dysfunctional eating behaviors, disordered eating patterns, experimentation with disordered eating or purging, and/or repeated episodes of bingeing, restricting, and purging (vomiting, laxatives, and/or over-exercising).

 Group formats provide teenagers a place to find support and learn to express themselves in a safe place.
 Various group topics will include body image, social pressures, peer pressures, family issues, nutrition, and identity development.
 The groups will explore core issues around dysfunctional eating and will support the kids to help them discover the function that their eating disorder symptoms serve for them.
 The facilitators will work with the teens to help them learn how to identify, clarify, express, and cope with their feelings in healthy and mindful ways.

-This is an individualized program – some kids may have co-occurring disorders such as mood disorders or substance abuse issues, while other kids may identify only with eating disorder issues.
+On the other hand, individualized program may be required when some kids have co-occurring disorders such as mood disorders or substance abuse issues, while other kids may identify only with eating disorder issues.

 The assessment process includes an initial intake assessment provided by a licensed psychologist to be followed by a consultation assessment with our registered dietician for those who continue in our program.